phamnguyet2003/Weather-App-Shinyapps/README.md

 - **ui**: to set up the UI for your app.
 It contains 2 tabnames: Weather & Forecast.
 - **server**: process the logic to display your app.

-*If you want to test your app in localhost, you can click on RunApp (recommend choose Run in Viewer Panel mode)*
+*If you want to test your app in localhost, you can click on RunApp (recommend choose Run in Viewer Pane mode)*

 ![Alt text](images//run_in_viewer_panel.png)